bennsal/GettingandCleaninfData/README.md

 Comment out or change `setwd("~/R")` to reflect your working directory

-Run the run_analysis.R script
+Run the `run_analysis.R` script

-The tidydatafile.txt will be in the working
+The tidydatafile.txt will be in the working directory